travier/travier/talks.md

 ### 2024

 - What's new for Fedora Atomic Desktops in Fedora 40?, Fedora 40 Release Party ([slides][F40RPs], [video][F40RPv])
+- Customize your operating system like a container or start a new project without building a new distribution, DevConf.cz 2024 ([info & slides][DevConfCZ2024i], [video][DevConfCZ2024v])

 ### 2023